cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/Readme.md

 ## Summary of previous steps

-So far, we have created services, deployed them to a kubernetes cluster and we have exposed one of these services via a NodePort which assigns a random port to the service.
+So far, we have created services, deployed them to a kubernetes cluster and we have exposed them via a NodePort which assigns a random port to the service.

-In this part of the workshop, we will use the IBM Cloud API Management to start securing our service so that we can eventually control who has access and impose API limits to the calls to our service.
+In this part of the workshop, we will use the IBM Cloud API Management to secure the cost service so that we can eventually control who has access and impose API limits to the calls to that service.
+The same techniques could be applied to any service which is exposed with a NodePort.

 ### Pre-requisites